 Submitted MSs, which are found to be published or under review elsewhere, will be sustained and experience the “Duplicated Publication Sanctions”.

 Submitted MSs, which are found to include either fabricated or falsified data including the manipulation of images, will confront with the “Data Fabrication/Falsification Sanctions”.

-All the redundant publications, which are involved in an inappropriate dividing of study outcomes into several articles, will face with the “Redundant Publication Sanctions”.
+All the redundant publications, which are involved in an inappropriate dividing of study outcomes into several articles, will face the “Redundant Publication Sanctions”.

 All the submitted MSs found to have manipulated citations primarily for just increasing the number of citations to a given author(s) or article(s) will incur the “Citation Manipulation Sanctions”.

-All listed authors are require to have significant scientific contributions to the research of the submitted MS and also approved the claimed findings.
+All listed authors are required to have significant scientific contributions to the research of the submitted MS and also approved the claimed findings.
 Gift Authorship, an author without any significant scientific contribution, will meet with the “Gift Authorship Sanctions”.